1codingguy/typescript-e-commerce/README.md

 1. create "baskets of categories"

-- Baby products in general are labelled as suitable for different ages, for instance, suitable for
+- Baby products in general are labelled as suitable for different ages, for instance:
   - 3-6 months
   - under 1 year old, or
   - all ages